Auditing contractors – How to ensure safety in the workplace

 It is critical to understand what services contractors are providing at the site, how often they are on-site, and what they are responsible for.
 This helps ensure the quality of their work and reduces the safety risks that may arise.

-From shift scheduling and timesheets to logistical operations and your employee directory, you must have a clear understanding of the workflow that helps you identify and eliminate hazards.
+From shift scheduling and timesheets to logistical operations and employee directory, you must have a clear understanding and process underway to take the necessary actions for eliminating hazards.

 Discuss the contractor management standards

-The process continues by establishing a management system for the contractors working on the premises.
-This system could be developed with input from contractors themselves and should be communicated clearly.
+The first step involves establishing a clear code of conduct for contractors working on the premises.
+The code should be developed with input from contractors themselves and communicated clearly.
 Below are some examples of what these standards might include:

 You should ensure that the contractors you work with have all the required certifications and training.
 You need to know what is required for contractors in your industry and also what certifications are required for contractors working within your organization.
 Those standards may be different from the general industry standards.

 There are a few ways you can check for certifications and required training.
 One way is to ask for copies of their certification documents and verify them with officials at certification agencies.
 Another option is to check online databases via agencies’ websites.
 It is also important to check that the contractor’s certifications have not expired or been revoked.
-For a much simpler method of managing contractors, resort to contractor safety management software.
+For a much simpler method of keeping track of contractor training and orientation, resort to a contractor safety management tool.

 Inspect the contractor’s projects for safety compliance

-The next steps require actually auditing the contractors.
-How do you ensure that each contractor implements the site-specific safety and health program that contains procedures to identify and protect against common site hazards?
-Make sure to use a Contractor Safety Audit checklist or template when conducting the inspection.
+The next steps require keeping track of the standards agreed upon.
+So, how do you ensure each contractor is responsible for implementing a site-specific safety and health program that contains procedures to identify and protect against common site hazards?

 The scope of your audit should include:

-- Any temporary employees hired by the contractor
+• Any temporary employees hired by the contractor; and

 Proper monitoring will involve:

-By having a proper contractor management system in place, you can stay on top of potential hazards among contractors and prevent workplace accidents from happening in your vicinity.
+By having a contractor management system in place, you could avoid some of the most common workplace injuries among contractors and thereby prevent a workplace accident from happening in your vicinity.